jakubpitula/dating_app_api/README.md

 Value: "Bearer {jwt}"

 Required request fields (order irrelevant):
+"uid1" - of the one of the new friends
-"uid" - of the new friend
+"uid2" - of the other new friend

+At least one of "uid1" and "uid2" has to be the same as the id of the currently logged in user

 ### 9. Reading friends
 #### Request type - GET